Kaiepi/p6-Type-EnumHOW/README.md

 Batch adds a list of enum values to an enum and installs them both in the package set and the enum's package. `^compose` must be called before calling this.
 Calling this with a hash will warn about the enum values' order not necessarily being the same as when they were defined in the hash.
 This may also be called with either a list of keys or a list of pairs.

 If no package has been set using `^set_package`, an `X::Type::EnumHOW::MissingPackage` exception will be thrown.

+If the package was set to `MY` and this wasn't called during compilation, an `X::Type::EnumHOW::PostCompilationMY` exception will be thrown.

 AUTHOR
 ======